Why You Shouldn’t Text and Drive

 - On My Way.

-Realtime GPS locations are popular apps that aid drivers to remain focused solely driving.
+Realtime GPS locations are popular apps that aid drivers to remain focused solely on driving.
 The apps listed all share the same goal of eliminating distractions to drivers while they are behind the wheel.
 To be specific, these apps can block out phone numbers, or texts and can lock the phone when it senses that there is someone driving.

-Aside from apps to assist in driving restrictions, there are other tools implemented to help and educate drivers, both new and old, the importance of maintaining focus while driving.
-Driving school is one of the most preventative and educational programs with the hopes of teaching newer drivers how to learn the road, but also to ensure their safety and the other drivers around them.
-I can say firsthand as a driving school graduate, that those videos, documentaries, and personal stories resonates with me when I drive myself, my passengers, and the people around me.
-Driving school taught me the foundation of defensive driving and being safe while getting from destination to destination.
+Aside from apps to assist in driving restrictions, there are other tools implemented to help and educate drivers, both new and old, on the importance of maintaining focus while driving.
+Driving school is one of the most preventative and educational programs with the hopes of teaching newer drivers how to learn the road, but also to ensure their safety and of other drivers around them.
+I can say firsthand as a driving school graduate, that those videos, documentaries, and personal stories resonate with me when I drive myself, my passengers, and the people around me.
+The driving school taught me the foundation of defensive driving and being safe while getting from destination to destination.
 Although many people may not have access to driving schools for their children or newer drivers, there are numerous resources online that help aid in educating and informing the importance of having patience and complete focus while behind the wheel.

 Fortunately, the state of Georgia created The Hands-Free Georgia Act that states drivers cannot have their cellphone or related technology touching any part of their body while they drive.
-Therefore, it is illegal to use a mobile device regardless of it being handheld or handsfree.
+Therefore, it is illegal to use a mobile device regardless of whether it is handheld or hands-free.
 This law passed by Governor Nathan Dean, took place on July 1st, 2018, and has fines ranging from $50.00 to $200.00 and could include point(s) to the driver’s license.
-Currently there are 34 states, along with Georgia, that have laws in place to prohibit phone usage while driving.
+Currently, there are 34 states, along with Georgia, that have laws in place to prohibit phone usage while driving.
 While there are still other states that do not have laws implemented to restrict and potentially prevent distracted driving related crashes, there are still some forms of assistance to drivers to decrease an avoidable tragedy.

 Texting and driving are one of the most common and dangerous forms of distracted driving that continues to take people from their loved ones and will forever change those who live to tell the story.
 Everyone should work towards breaking the habit of using a cellular device while in the car to encourage themselves and others to end a life-threatening habit.